 Grading Scale and Conversion Guide

 In France, grades can go from 0 to 20, with 20 being the highest grade.
 Yet, most teachers do not use the full scale.
 A grade 18, therefore, is probably the highest grade a student can expect.
 This is considered excellent.
 To validate or pass a course, one must receive at least 10 out of 20.
-Below please find the U.S. equivalents for grades earned at EM Strasbourg.
+Below please find the U.S. equivalents for grades earned at ESSEC.
 Tulane works with World Education Services (WES) for credit evaluation and grade conversion.

 Requirements for Courses Taught in French